Skip to content

 What Is Market Value?

-So if the par value is the value set by the business before the stock hits the market, the market value is the value set by the open market.
+The par value is the value set by the business before the stock hits the market and the market value is the value set by the open market.

-The market value is the actual price a financial instrument is worth.
+The market value is the actual price a financial instrument is worth and the cash amount it will be sold for.
 This is because the stock market decides the real value of a stock.
-The paid-in capital includes the par value of both preferred and common stock.
-On top of any amount that is paid in excess of par value.
+The difference between the market and the par value creates Additional Paid-In Capital.

 Summary